-School Sport Nova Scotia (SSNS) regulations require student athletes to be enrolled in a minimum of three full courses each semester to be deemed eligible to compete in school sports.
-Students enrolled in fewer than three courses are not considered full-time students and are ineligible for participation in SSNS sanctioned athletics.
+School Sport Nova Scotia (SSNS) regulations require student athletes to be enrolled in a minimum of three courses each semester to be deemed eligible to compete in school sports.
+Students enrolled in two or fewer courses are not considered full-time students and are ineligible for participation in SSNS sanctioned athletics.